Nordic Main Market

 For price information, please see the current price list

-Mirroring your business reach, a European dual-listing gives you the opportunity to broaden your investor base and increase visibility and brand awareness.
+Mirroring your business reach, a European secondary listing gives you the opportunity to broaden your investor base and increase visibility and brand awareness.

 - Increased visibility and brand awareness